alexeygrigorev/mlwiki.org/index.php/Sampling_Distribution.md

 ---
-title: "Sampling Distribution"
 layout: default
 permalink: /index.php/Sampling_Distribution
+tags:
+- probability
+- statistics
+title: Sampling Distribution
 ---

-# Sampling Distribution

 ## Estimation
 Our goal is to be able to estimate theoretical parameters with a data sample.